shannonmoeller/funlit/README.md

 ### init(host)

 To define an element you specify a tag name and an `init` function.
 The `init` function is called once per instance of the element (the first time the element is connected) with a reference to the element.
-[Native lifecycle callbacks](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements#custom_element_lifecycle_callbacks) are emitted as `adopt`, `connect`, and `disconnect` non-bubbling events, as well as an `update` event for each render.
+[Native lifecycle callbacks](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements#custom_element_lifecycle_callbacks) are emitte non-bubbling `adopt`, `connect`, and `disconnect` events, as well as an `update` event for each render.

 ```js
 define('my-thing', (host) => {